lawrencelogoh/lawrencelogoh.github.io/blog/src/feb_2023_review.md

 I forget how I came across the concept of an [exokernel](https://pdos.csail.mit.edu/6.828/2008/readings/engler95exokernel.pdf) but it's been stuck in my head ever since.
 In simple terms, an exokernel is a minimalist operating system architecture that gives applications direct access to hardware resources for optimized performance and flexibility.
 From that, I'm sure a plethora of reasons come to mind about why this would be a bad idea.
 I just think it would be a fun thing to build.

 Overall, this month was better than last month.
-It can always be better but it was good.

 I wouldn't mind if every month was like this